How to appeal a Council Tax bill or decision

 You can use this form to:

-- have a credit refunded to your bank account
+• have credit refunded to your bank account

-Please note if there are any other monies due by the rate payer on any other accounts we reserve the right to reduce or clear this charge.
+If you owe money on any other accounts, we can reduce or clear those charges.
 Any remaining credit due will be refunded.

 Freeman on the Land